Florida Homestead Law and Homestead Exemption

-The homestead exemption is written into the Florida Constitution rather than created by statute.
-The Florida legislature cannot weaken or repeal it.
-Changing the protection would require a constitutional amendment approved by 60% of voters in a general election.
-That permanence sets homestead apart from every other Florida asset protection tool, all of which exist by statute and can be changed through ordinary legislation.
+All three protections come from the Florida Constitution rather than from ordinary statutes.
+Changing them requires a constitutional amendment approved by 60% of voters in a general election.
+That permanence sets the homestead apart from every other Florida asset protection tool, all of which exist by statute and can be changed through ordinary legislation.

 Speak With a Florida Asset Protection Attorney